stevleibelt/incubator/cli/php/arguments/README.md

 # What about Optional Arguments?

-Optional arguments underlying the same problems as validation does, not that easy to implement in an elegant way and especially very special/domain specific (e.g. an argument is optional if flag "--xyz" is used, otherwise mandatory).
+Optional arguments underlying the same problems as validation.
+It is not that easy to implement in an elegant way.
+It is very special/domain specific (e.g. an argument is optional if flag "--xyz" is used, otherwise mandatory).
-All about, your code has to take care if an argument is passed or not anyways.
+Your code has to take care if an argument is passed or not anyways.
 Using the available "has..."-methods should be sufficient and generic enough.

 # Links (other good projects)